 The City will place specific emphasis during the next 2010-2015 on programs and activities that support the Crown Heights / Eastside Neighborhood Revitalization Strategy Area (NRSA).
 The City will in particular support activities at City Parks & Recreation centers, community resource centers and other City facilities.

 The HOME program provides formula grants to the states and to eligible cities and counties that communities use — often in partnership with local nonprofit groups — to fund a wide range of activities that build, buy, and/or rehabilitate affordable housing for rent or homeownership.
 HOME is the largest Federal block grant to state and local governments designed exclusively to create affordable housing for low-income households.

-The City of Oceanside uses its HOME allocation for downpayment assistance to increase homeownership among low- and moderate-income families in Oceanside; for the acquisition and rehabilitation of rental units such as the Country Club Apartments; and for new construction of affordable rental housing for very low-income (50 to 80 percent AMI) families in the City, such as the Old Grove or La Mision Village projects.
+The City of Oceanside has dedicated most of its HOME funds to the development of Mission Cove.
+In the past, the City of Oceanside has used its HOME allocation for downpayment assistance to increase homeownership among low- and moderate-income families in Oceanside; for the acquisition and rehabilitation of rental units such as the Country Club Apartments; and for new construction of affordable rental housing for very low-income (50 to 80 percent AMI) families in the City, such as the Old Grove or La Mision Village projects.

 Emergency Shelter Grants (ESG) Program

 The City of Oceanside does not receive ESG Program funds.

 The City of Oceanside does not receive HOPWA funds; the County of San Diego does receive and allocate HOPWA funds to local agencies that provide housing and supportive services for persons who are disabled with AIDS.

 In addition to the National Objectives, projects and programs receiving CDBG, HOME or local (Mortgage Revenue Bond, etc.) funds from the City of Oceanside must address one of the local objectives presented in the City's five-year Consolidated Plan for Housing and Community Development.